Partha-Sarker/Solve-Linear-Euations-and-Draw-Petri-Net-Using-Unity/README.md

 # Linear Equation solver - Draw Petri Net
 ## Introduction
-This project has to separate module inside it.
+This project has two separate modules inside it.
 One module can solve linear equations and the other draws and simulates Petri Net.
-You can solve linear eqautions having any number of variables.
-If the equations hold a unique solution, linear equation can calculate the answer.
+You can solve linear equations having any number of variables.
+If the equations hold a unique solution, linear equation solver can calculate the answer.
 The linear equation solving part uses the Gaussian Elimination method for solving the equations.
-Additionally, you can also draw petri net having states, transitions and create edge between them.
+Additionally, you can also draw petri net having states, transitions and create edges between them.
 **Executable Project Link**: [https://drive.google.com/file/d/1phRdLnc3fMZq8VAxE6GQ0ZufigSTKWxy/view?usp=sharing](https://drive.google.com/file/d/1phRdLnc3fMZq8VAxE6GQ0ZufigSTKWxy/view?usp=sharing)

 ## Features and Limitations